 Dark green chalcedony colored by chromium is produced today in Zimbabwe.
 There it is known as mtorolite.
 Similar material produced in Bolivia is locally known as chiquitanita.
 These materials are typically a much darker grayish green and are nearly opaque when compared to chrysoprase.
 They do not have the same pleasing green color.

 Plasma is an opaque variety of green chalcedony.
 Similar to bloodstone, it is a green chalcedony splashed with yellow markings, instead of red.
 Plasma often has a very attractive appearance.
 Dark green jasper splashed with many colors, such as yellow, white, and red, are often called fancy jasper.

 "Prase" is a name used for almost any green or greenish quartz.
 The name is ancient and was used in many ways.
 Opaque green jasper, translucent green chalcedony, and transparent green crystalline quartz have all been referred to as prase over at least two millennia.

 "Citron" or "Lemon" Chrysoprase

-This beautiful magnesite is found as fracture fillings in peridotite, dunite and serpentine - the same rocks as chrysoprase.
+This beautiful magnesite is found as fracture fillings in peridotite, dunite, and serpentine - the same rocks as chrysoprase.
 It also occurs as nodules in the soils above where those rocks are weathering.
-In fact, lemon magnesite and chrysoprase are often occur in the same fractures and nodules.
-Nodules can have a chrysoprase core overgrown by magnesite or a magnesite core overgrown by chrysoprase.
+In fact, lemon magnesite and chrysoprase often occur in the same fractures and nodules.
+Nodules can have a chrysoprase core overgrown by magnesite, or a magnesite core overgrown by chrysoprase.
 The nodules range from millimeters to meters across.